 - temple: A non-Christian house of prayer.
 Some Jews use it for synagogue, but the latter is preferred.

 - Unification Church: Founded by Rev. Sun Myung Moon in South Korea in 1954, the Unification Church is a religious movement that has expanded around the world and is believed to have up to three million members.
 Members have been dubbed "Moonies" by their critics, but this is a pejorative term which we should not use in copy and avoid in direct quotation if possible.
-The movements's goals include the defence of conservative family values and it regularly organises mass public weddings of couples brought together by the church.
+The movement's goals include the defence of conservative family values and it regularly organises mass public weddings of couples brought together by the church.
 It has links to many businesses, especially in publishing (Washington Times, UPI), and has been accused by critics of being a cult, brainwashing members and enriching its leaders, all of which it denies.
-It teaches that Rev. Moon received private revelations from Jesus, Mosus and Buddha to fight communism and promote world peace.
-"Moonie" is a perjorative term for members of the Unification Church.
-We should not use it in copy and avoid it when possible in direct quotations.
+It teaches that Rev. Moon received private revelations from Jesus, Moses and Buddha to fight communism and promote world peace.

 - Virgin Mary: Use this title or the Madonna, not Our Lady except in titles such as Our Lady of Czestochowa or in the names of churches.
 In Catholicism, do not confuse the Virgin Birth (the dogma that Mary was a virgin when she gave birth to Jesus) with the Immaculate Conception (the dogma that Mary was the only human conceived without Original Sin).